 Graduated with a Psychology major in 2002.

-Ilisa notes that, "the smartest thing I did for myself as a college student was intern.
-I interned with the MN Dept of Corrections as a caseworker.
-I had a job as a Resident Counselor in a juvenile female grouphome lined up when I graduated."
-She has since left that position to become a Family Resource Provider (family services) with Head Start.
+Ilisa notes, "The smartest thing I did for myself as a college student was intern.
+I interned with the MN Department of Corrections as a caseworker.
+I had a job as a resident counselor in a juvenile female group home lined up when I graduated."
+She has since left that position to become a family resource provider (family services) with Head Start.

-Advice for current or prospective psychology majors: My advice to current or prospective pysch students is to do an internship (gain experience and find out if you even like it) and emphasize your major with the area you want to apply your degree.
-For example, I had Sociology and Criminal Justice and both have helped me in my jobs because of working with courtorders and social workers.
+Advice for current or prospective psychology majors: Do an internship (gain experience and find out if you even like it) and emphasize your major with the area you want to apply your degree.
+For example, I had Sociology and Criminal Justice and both have helped me in my jobs because of working with court orders and social workers.
 Also, look into such areas and what you should expect in the workforce, I have had to work some strange hours and quite frankly have not been paid what I think I'm worth.
-I just keep thinking the $$ will come!Ê
+I just keep thinking the $$ will come!

 * Jill Alzen